What does the State Treasurer do?

 - OST keeps careful accounts of all transactions, using the Agency Financial Reporting System (AFRS) and the custom-developed Treasury Management System (TM$).

-- The Treasurer issues and manages the state's debt.
-State debt is issued via bond sales to finance some of the state’s major capital and transportation projects; and through certificates of participation and Local Program bonds to help state agencies and local governments purchase land and equipment.
-The state also guarantees school bonds.
+- The Treasurer issues and manages the state’s debt.
+State debt is issued via bond sales to finance some of the state’s major capital and transportation projects; and through certificates of participation to finance real estate and equipment for state agencies and local governments.
+The Treasurer also manages the School Bond Guarantee Program which assures voter-approved bonds issued by school districts.

 NOTE: The Office of the State Treasurer does not manage Unclaimed Property.
-For information on abandoned wages, stock dividends, and deposits, please click on the above link or contact the Department of Revenue, Special Programs Division, Miscellaneous Tax Section at 1-800-435-2429 (within State of Washington only) or 360-534-1502.
+For information on abandoned wages, stock dividends, and deposits, please click on the preceding link.